 Each family will receive a weekly folder, which will be given to each student every Thursday.
 Students are to return these folders every Friday morning during homeroom.
-These folders contain important information (such as handouts, student work, etc.) and are a vital aspect of the educational teamwork and bond between school and home.
-If a student is unable to return the folder two weeks in a row, the family will be billed a small replacement fee of \$10 in order to receive a new one.
+These folders contain important information and are a vital aspect of the educational teamwork and bond between school and home.
+If a student is unable to return the folder two weeks in a row, the family may be billed a replacement fee of \$10 in order to receive a new one.

 All members of the school faculty and staff have email addresses, which are published in the school directory and on many of the teacher's pages (Google classroom, etc.).
-Every effort will be made to respond to email/phone calls within 24 hours with the exception mail/calls received on weekends and holidays.
+Every effort will be made to respond to email/phone calls by the next business day.